matplotlib/matplotlib/doc/api/toolkits/mplot3d/view_angles.rst

 For an extended border similar to Bell's arcball, where the transition from the arcball to the border occurs at 45°, set the border width to :math:`\sqrt 2 \approx 1.414`.
+The border is a circular arc, wrapped around the arcball sphere cylindrically (like a doughnut), joined smoothly to the sphere, much like Bell's hyperbola.

 ..
 [Shoemake1992] Ken Shoemake, "ARCBALL: A user interface for specifying